 3.69.
-Development of a severe accident management programme should be the responsibility of the operating organization and should be consistent with the applicable requirements established in SSR-2/1 (Rev. 1) [3] and IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [22] and the recommendations provided in IAEA Safety Standards Series No. GS-G-3.1, Application of the Management System for Facilities and Activities [26] and IAEA Safety Standards Series No. GS-G-3.1, Application of the Management System for Nuclear Installations [27] as well as applicable international standards or national requirements.
+The development of a severe accident management programme should be the responsibility of the operating organization and should be consistent with the applicable requirements established in SSR-2/1 (Rev. 1) [3] and IAEA Safety Standards Series No. GSR Part 2, Leadership and Management for Safety [22]; with the recommendations provided in IAEA Safety Standards Series No. GS-G-3.1, Application of the Management System for Facilities and Activities [26], and IAEA Safety Standards Series No. GS-G-3.5, The Management System for Nuclear Installations [27]; and with applicable international standards or national requirements.

 3.70.
-The operating organization should integrate all the elements of the severe accident management programme within its management system so that processes and activities that may affect safety are established and conducted coherently for the protection of site personnel and the public, and protection of the environment.
+The operating organization should integrate all the elements of the severe accident management programme into its management system so that processes and activities that may affect safety are established and conducted coherently for the protection of site personnel and the public and for the protection of the environment.